 Incidentally, many Forex brokers will take your credit or debit card in lieu of cash.
 So, you really don't need to deposit any money at all—not that this is a good idea.
 If you don't have the cash now, how will you pay for losses later?
 Credit card debt carries high interest rates.

 One of the aspects of currency trading that makes it riskier than trading in the stock market is that the entire currency trading industry is either lightly regulated or—as with some trades—not regulated at all.
-A consequence of that is that unless you look carefully into the reputation of the Forex broker you select, you may be defrauded.
-There are two ways of avoiding this.
+One consequence of that is that unless you look carefully into the reputation of the Forex broker you select, you may be defrauded.
+There are two ways of avoiding this problem.

-The first is to avoid specialized forex traders entirely and to trade with a general stock brokerage active in the U.S. and therefore regulated by the U.S. Securities and Exchange Commission (SEC).
+The first is to avoid specialized forex traders entirely and to trade with a general stock brokerage that is active in the U.S. and therefore regulated by the U.S. Securities and Exchange Commission (SEC).

 Even then, it's a good idea to choose a large, well-known Forex broker like Forex Capital Markets (FXCM).
 FXCM—like almost all of the largest U.S. Forex brokers—offers a free practice account where you can try out potential trades without risking your capital.
 Some other well-known U.S. forex brokers are CitiFX PRO, an affiliate of CitiBank, and Thinkorswim.
 Don't be put off by the cute name—Thinkorswim is a division of TD Ameritrade.